Nursing Home Administrator

 - Option A: New Graduate from Minnesota or NAB LNHA program with examinations

-    - Option C: Endorsement: LNHA/Administrator of Record in two of previous five years
+- Option C: Endorsement: LNHA/Administrator of Record in two of the previous five years

 - Option D: ACHCA Certification

-    Request Official Transcript (s) from the your college registrar's office showing minimum of BA/BS in addition to any LTC coursework
+- Request Official Transcript (s) from your college registrar's office after your grades and degree has been posted, showing a minimum of BA/BS in addition to any LTC coursework

 - Submit a Current Resume with your paper application or following your online application by email to email@example.com

 - If currently or previously licensed in another state(s), contact each jurisdiction to have a License Verification sent to the Minnesota Board (Options B, C, D)